-May 12, 2022

 Via Registered Mail

-You're in Good Company

 Ms. Erin Semande Ontario Heritage Trust Heritage Programs and Operation 10 Adelaide Street East Toronto, Ontario M5C 1J3

-Dear Erin,
+Dear Ms. Semande,

-Re: Notice of Intention to Designate a Property

-to be of Cultural Heritage Value or Interest

-34 Berczy Street

-T. Sisman Shoe Factory

-Lot 7 W/S Berczy St and Part of Lot 8 W/S Berczy Street, Plan 68

-Town of Aurora, Regional Municipality of York, being part of PIN 03650-0157 (LT)
+Re: Notice of Passing of By-law to Designate a Property to be of Cultural Heritage Value or Interest 34 Berczy Street T. Sisman Shoe Factory Lot 7 W/S Berczy St and Part of Lot 8 W/S Berczy Street, Plan 68 Town of Aurora, Regional Municipality of York, being part of PIN 03650-0157 (LT)

-Please find attached a Notice of Intention to Designate, which includes a statement explaining the Cultural Heritage Value or Interest and a description of the heritage attributes of the abovenoted property.
+Please find a copy of By-law 6439-22 which includes a statement explaining the Cultural Heritage Value or Interest and a description of the heritage attributes of the abovenoted property.
+This notice is being sent to you in accordance with paragraph 3 of subsection 29(8) of the Ontario Heritage Act.

-Pursuant to Section 29(3) of the Ontario Heritage Act, this Notice will be published in a newspaper having general circulation in the municipality (The Auroran) on May 12th, 2022.

-Yours sincerely,

-Michael De Rond Town Clerk

-Attach.